Bucks County, Pennsylvania

 Pennsylvania

-Bucks County's most populous community — 62,000 residents, three river boundaries, I-95 at the doorstep, and a price point that delivers genuine value at the edge of Northeast Philadelphia.
+Bucks County's most populous community — 62,000 residents, three river boundaries, I-95 at the doorstep, and a price point that continues to offer strong relative value along the Northeast Philadelphia corridor.
 Founded in 1692.
 Still growing.

 62,700+ Residents